New York Food Guide: Where To Eat In The Big Apple!

 Lumpia Shack Snackbar

-Another Filipino spot.
-Perhaps it’s my lack of getting my people’s food without my mom.
-Anyways NYC has the Pinoy game on lock so I’m happy to oblige.
-I went here on my way to the Highline and grabbed a very very late lunch.
+On my way to the Highline one day, I dropped by LSS and grabbed a very very late lunch.
 I ordered the pork belly bowl lunch special.
 It was not traditional, more of a modern twist to Filipino food.
 It was delicious and I ate it all.
 The pork belly had an adobo type sauce and came with 3 small lumpia (or Filipino eggrolls).
 I also ordered a calamansi (Asian lime) juice and a halo halo or a shaved ice dessert.
 Halo halo translates into mix mix and you mix up the ice and the toppings in this delicious dessert.
 This version had some ube (purple yam) whipped cream, leche flan, banana, strawberries, coconut and some other goodness.
 It was soooo good.

-I went to Joe’s in the West Village randomly.
+Randomly while I was in the West Village, I popped into Joe’s to get a slice.
+Pizza is a New York food must!
 I found it on the review sites rated highly while I was waiting for friends to see a show on Minetta Lane.
+Sorry no photo!

 If you’re on the west side of the city and want a decent ramen option, Jinya is not bad.
-It’s not the best in my opinion but it’s good.
+It’s not the best in NYC but it’s good.

 Mmm ramen, pork belly bao, and a rice bowl side order

-Totto Ramen is super busy.
-There are super long lines and it’s a tiny spot.
+Totto Ramen is crazy busy.
+There are super long lines because it’s a tiny spot.
 They’ve opened another location but I’m sure it’s still crazy.

 **Note: ramen at Totto uses a chicken broth rather than pork giving it a lighter taste